williamtyn/heritage-housing-issues/README.md

 <h2 id="bugs">Bugs</h2>

 **When assessing feature importances** 'ExtraTreesRegressor' object has no attribute 'transform'.
-None could not be passed
+None could not be passed.
+**Passing dataframe to predict sale price function** **Show scatterplots for features are not showing when corr method checkbox is active**

 <h2 id="sources">Sources</h2>